Azure/azure-spring-apps-landing-zone-accelerator/CLI/README.md

         - [Administrator syntax](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-cli#create-an-azure-database-for-mysql-server)

     - A valid Azure Region where resources are deployed
-        - Run `https://azure.microsoft.com/global-infrastructure/services/?products=spring-cloud&regions=all` command to find list of available regions for Azure Spring Cloud
+        - Run `open https://azure.microsoft.com/global-infrastructure/services/?products=spring-cloud&regions=all` command to find list of available regions for Azure Spring Cloud
         - **Note:** region format must be lower case with no spaces.
 For example: East US is represented as eastus
     - key=value pairs to be applied as [Tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources) on all resources which support tags
         - Space separated list to support applying multiple tags